Measurement of two-particle correlations with respect to second- and third-order event planes in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Introduction

 At low to intermediate \pt in two-particle correlations, intricate features appear such as the near-side long-range rapidity correlations called the ``ridge''~\cite{Abelev:2009af,Alver:2009id} and the away-side ``double-humped'' structures~\cite{Adler:2005ee,Adare:2006nr,Adare:2008ae,Abelev:2008ac,Adare:2007vu,Aggarwal:2010rf,Adare:2010ry,Agakishiev:2014ada}.
 Across the large rapidity ranges available at the Large Hadron Collider, the rapidity-independence and hence the likely geometrical origin of most of these structures have been established.
 Experiments have shown that the ridge and the double-hump structures in the two-particle azimuthal correlations for $|\Delta\eta|>1$ for ALICE and $|\Delta\eta|>2$ for ATLAS and CMS measured in $p p$, $p + +$$p$, which traditionally is associated with the ridge.
 When a significant away-side yield exists, the double-hump structure that had been observed when subtracting a $v_2$-only underlying event is significantly reduced.
 Given our model assumptions and the systematic uncertainties on $v_n$, we cannot precisely determine if the away-side distribution is a single broadened peak or has further structure that may peak away from $\Delta\phi = \pi$.

 We also present dihadron correlations selecting on $\phi_s$, the angle of the trigger with respect to the event plane.
-In particular when requiring $\phi_s$ to chose one side of the overlap region, the away-side has an asymmetry develop in the $\Delta\phi$ distribution where the away-side yield is largest on the same side of the event plane.
+When requiring $\phi_s$ to chose one side of the overlap region, the away-side developed an asymmetry in the $\Delta\phi$ distribution where the away-side yield is largest on the same side of the event plane.
 Such an asymmetry is qualitatively consistent with path length-dependent energy loss where the away-side jet would have less medium to traverse when emerging from the same side of the overlap than being exactly back-to-back or through the opposite side.
-The observed asymmetry when the sign of the trigger with respect to the event plane is selected should set additional constraints on models of parton energy loss, or it should at least constrain associated models of underlying event effects.
+The observed asymmetry when the sign of the trigger with respect to the event plane is selected should set additional constraints on models of parton energy loss, and/or models of the underlying event.